39 Museums in Salvador: Discover the history and culture of Bahia

 Museu Eugênio Teixeira de Leal ou Memorial do Banco Econômico

-Eugênio Teixeira de Leal Museum
+Eugênio Teixeira de Leal Museum or Banco Econômico Memorial

-• Coins and medals;
+• coins and medals;

 • National and foreign decorations;

-• Furniture, paintings, plaques and trophies;
+• Furniture, Paintings, Plaques and Trophies;

-• Documents, photographs, cassette tapes and videos.
+• documents, photographs, tapes and videos.

-Visiting the museum is an opportunity to explore Bahia’s economic and cultural history through a wide range of artefacts and documents, providing a deeper understanding of the region’s economic and cultural evolution.
+A visit to the museum is an opportunity to explore Bahia’s economic and cultural history through a wide range of artefacts and documents, providing a deeper understanding of the region’s economic and cultural evolution.

 21. Geological Museum of Bahia